zanemilo/Dijjon/README.md

 ### Codebase Structure

-Code base made to align more so with the following codebase directory struct
+Code base -- Certain folders to be implemented in the future if not active yet.

     Dijjon/
     ├── assets/